Connect with others who understand.

 Conditions Related to Amyloidosis

-Medically reviewed by Todd Gersten, M.D.
+Medically reviewed by Richard LoCicero, M.D.

 Written by Maureen McNulty

-People with amyloidosis — a rare disease that develops when the body makes high levels of certain abnormal proteins — may also have other health conditions.
+People with amyloidosis, a rare disease that develops when the body makes high levels of certain abnormal proteins, may also have other health conditions.
 There are a few types of amyloidosis, which can affect different parts of the body.
 Sometimes, amyloidosis occurs because of other health conditions, but it can also cause changes that lead to additional diseases.

-Having other health conditions in addition to amyloidosis can make it harder for your health care team to diagnose or treat your amyloidosis, and it may even influence your prognosis (outlook).
+Having other health conditions in addition to amyloidosis can make it harder for your health care team to diagnose or treat your amyloidosis, and it may even influence your prognosis.
 Understanding how other health conditions are related to amyloidosis can help you talk to your doctor about treatment options.
 Addressing related conditions may improve your quality of life, prolong survival, and help you better manage your overall health.

 Comorbidities in Amyloidosis